 SMS marketing and mobile marketing have become increasingly crucial for e-commerce in the last few years.
 Adobe found that more than $88 billion of sales were made via mobile devices during the 2021 holiday season.
 And during six days – Thanksgiving Day, December 18, December 19, Christmas Eve, Christmas Day and the day after Christmas – more than half of all online sales were made on mobile devices.

 Create mobile-friendly email marketing campaigns and optimize your online store for mobile devices.
 If you decide to use SMS messaging for holiday marketing via text, your customers can easily click on a link and go directly to a product page on their phones.

 7. Offer free shipping.

-Consider offering free shipping for all holiday purchases and make sure your customers know about it.
-Feature it in your marketing emails and make sure it’s prominently visible throughout your online store.
+Consider offering free shipping for all holiday purchases, and ensure your customers know about it.
+Feature your free shipping offer in your marketing emails, and make it prominently visible throughout your online store.

-8. Go large on holiday spirit.
+8. Go large on the holiday spirit.

 9. Tap into niche social media channels.

 You’re probably already using social media marketing on Instagram and Facebook, but have you considered other channels?
 Social media networks like Quora, Reddit and Pinterest don’t get as much attention, but they hold millions of loyal users waiting for your content.